 $20.52 in stock

-- DELICATE GREEN TEA: Our Classic Green Tea provides essential antioxidants making it delicious & healthy!
-Our tea is not harsh, not too grassy but smooth & very delicate... easy to drink hot or iced.
-Enjoy the whole cup and then treat yourself to another.
+- Delicate green tea: Our Classic Green Tea provides essential antioxidants making it Delicious and healthy!
+Our tea is smooth and very delicate - easy to drink hot or iced.
+Enjoy the whole cup

-- AMERICAN MADE TEA: In 1945 Ruth Bigelow created our first tea, Constant Comment, a strong, flavorful black tea blended with aromatic orange peel and sweet warming spices.
-Today, Bigelow is still Family Owned and Still American made.
+- Blended & Packaged in the USA: In 1945 Ruth Campbell Bigelow created our first tea, Constant Comment, a strong, flavorful black tea blended with aromatic orange peel and sweet warming spices.
+Today, Bigelow is still 100% Family Owned

 There are many health claims surrounding green tea from a reduced risk of cancer to weight loss, with the evidence to support these claims, being largely inconclusive.